 Some past participants initially thought that the course was expensive but on reflection recognise the true value of the course.

-Please consider the early bird saving or applying for a scholarship as ways to reduce your costs.
+Please consider applying for a scholarship as ways to reduce your costs.

 How do I pay?